PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

   Indicate that a domain has either been updated or refreshed without the need for a retransfer.
 This causes the domain to vanish from the vector modified by ``getUnfreshSlaveInfos()``.

+.. cpp:class:: ZoneKind

+  The kind of a zone, one of {Master,Slave,Native,Producer,Consumer}.

+.. cpp:function:: bool ZoneKind::isPrimary()

+  Returns 'true' if the zone kind requires 'primary' behavior (Master or Producer).

+.. cpp:function:: bool ZoneKind::isSecondary()

+  Returns 'true' if the zone kind requires 'secondary' behavior (Slave or Consumer).

+.. cpp:function:: bool ZoneKind::isCatalog()

+  Returns 'true' if the zone kind requires 'catalog' behavior (Producer or Consumer).

+.. cpp:function:: const char *ZoneKind::toString()

+  Converts a zone kind to its canonical string representation.

+.. cpp:function:: ZoneKind ZoneKind::fromString()

+  Converts a string to a zone kind, case-insensitively.
+Accepts 'secondary' as an alias for 'slave', and 'primary' as an alias for 'master'.
+If the supplied string does not match any of the expected values, returns ``ZoneKind::Native``.

 PowerDNS will always call ``startTransaction()`` before making calls to ``feedRecord()``.
 Although it is likely that ``abortTransaction()`` will